Bayer-Group/PhenEx/docs/index.md

 PhenEx (Automated Phenotype Extraction) fills this gap.
 PhenEx is a Python-based software package that provides reusuable and end-to-end tested implementations of commonly performed operations in the implementation of observational studies.
 The main advantages of PhenEx are:

 - **Arbitrarily complex medical definitions**: Build medical definitions that depend on diagnoses, labs, procedures, and encounter context, as well as on other medical definitions
-- **Data-model agnostic**: Work with almost any RWD dataset with only extremely minimal mappings required.
+- **Data-model agnostic**: Work with almost any RWD dataset with only extremely minimal mappings.
 Only map the data needed for the study execution.
+Use the ontologies native to your dataset.
 - **Portable**: Built on top of [ibis](https://ibis-project.org/), PhenEx works with any backend that ibis supports, including snowflake, PySpark and many more!
 - **Intuitive interface**: Study specification in PhenEx mirrors plain language description of the study.
 - **High test coverage**: Full confidence answer is correct.